 According to his own account, Peter had several heated arguments with William and Roscellinus during his stay with both of them.
 Peter thought that his ability to beat his masters in argument was the reason behind their contempt for him.
 William however; considered Peter to be arrogant.
 Peter established his own school in Corbeil near Paris.

 Later in his life, Peter faced the biggest crisis of his life when William of St Thiery, another French theologian accused him of heresy in his writings.
-As a result, Peter fell from favor with church and papacy.
-He thereafter stopped teaching and writing and spent his last days at priory of St Marcel near Chalon-sur-Saone.
+As a result, Peter fell from favor with the church and papacy.
+He thereafter stopped teaching and writing and spent his last days at the Priory of St Marcel near Chalon-sur-Saone.

-Work: Peter Abelard’s prominent pieces of philosophical work are Logica Ingredientibus (Logic for Beginners), Dialectica (Dialectics), Sic et Non (Yes or No), Tractatus de Intellectibus (A Treatise of Understanding) and Ethica or Scito Te Ipsum (Ethics or Know Yourself).
+Peter Abelard’s prominent pieces of philosophical work are Logica Ingredientibus (Logic for Beginners), Dialectica (Dialectics), Sic et Non (Yes or No), Tractatus de Intellectibus (A Treatise of Understanding), and Ethica or Scito Te Ipsum (Ethics or Know Yourself).

 Abelard’s autobiographical work in Latin called Historia Calamitum (A History of My Troubles) also became very popular.
 It also carried the love letters exchanged between Peter and Heloise d’Argenteuil.

-Later Life: Peter Abelard spent the last few months of his life in St Marcel, where he died on April 21, 1142.
-He was suffering from fever and skin disorder.
+Peter Abelard spent the last few months of his life in St Marcel, where he died on April 21, 1142.
+He was suffering from a fever and skin disorder.

 Peter was initially buried in St Marcel but soon his remains were taken to Paraclete and given to Heloise, the love of his life.
 Heloise herself was buried next to Peter when she died in 1163.